Looking for a haunted house? Atlanta has one for you!

 Fright Fest is back at Six Flags!
 Get ready for the best Halloween event of the season, featuring family-friendly shows and attractions during the day, and thrilling rides and scary haunted houses at night.

-By day, the park will be a family-friendly atmosphere filled with trick-or-treating, magic shows, and selfie stations.
+By day, the park will be a family-friendly atmosphere during their Kids Boo Fest event, filled with trick-or-treating, costume contests, and arts and crafts.
 At night, you will enjoy five spine-tingling scare zones!
 Enjoy haunted attractions, spooky entertainment and shows, and of course, their amazing rides!

 ESCAPE WOODS